trickstercache/trickster/docs/supported-origin-types.md

 Experimental support has been included for the Circonus IRONdb time-series database.
 If Grafana is used for visualizations, the Circonus IRONdb data source plug-in for Grafana can be configured to use Trickster as its data source.
 All IRONdb data retrieval operations, including CAQL queries, are supported.

-When configuring an IRONdb origin, specify `irondb` as the origin type in the Trickster configuration.
+When configuring an IRONdb origin, specify `'irondb'` as the origin type in the Trickster configuration.
 The `host` value can be set directly to the address and port of an IRONdb node, but it is recommended to use the Circonus API proxy service.
-When using the proxy service, set the `host` value to the adress and port of the proxy service, and set the `api_path` value to `'irondb'`.
+When using the proxy service, set the `host` value to the address and port of the proxy service, and set the `api_path` value to `'irondb'`.